slaubi/the-fast-track/8.1/fr/generic.rst

 applications.

-Learn how to combine Symfony with Docker, APIs, notifications, queues & asynchronous tasks, Webpack, Single-Page Applications, and other powerful tools.
+Learn how to combine Symfony with Docker, APIs, notifications, queues & asynchronous tasks, Symfony UX, and other powerful tools.
 By the end of this book, you'll have the confidence, understanding and a clear path to dive in and start building your next application with Symfony.